opendocsg/slw-judgments-backfill/2014_SGCA_33/report.md

 31     In _Jasbir Singh_ , this Court had considered what, at that time, was the only existing Singapore authority on the ambit of the constitutional right of access to counsel, namely the High Court decision in _Lee Mau Seng_.
 There, it had been held that an arrested person who wished to consult a legal practitioner of his choice was entitled to have this constitutional right granted to him by the authority having custody of him within a reasonable time after his arrest ( _Lee Mau Seng_ at [12]).
 The Court of Appeal in _Jasbir Singh_ noted that while _Lee Mau Seng_ did not elaborate on what a “reasonable time” would be, it could be surmised that an allowance for police investigations and procedure was intended to be incorporated within the framework of a “reasonable time” ( _Jasbir Singh_ at [48]).
 The exercise of the right of access to counsel was framed in this way to strike a balance that was considered appropriate to our circumstances between, on the one hand, the arrested person’s undoubted right to legal representation and, on the other hand, the public interest in enabling the police to discharge their duty and carry out investigations effectively and expeditiously ( _Jasbir Singh_ at [46]).

 32     The principles in _Jasbir Singh_ have since been applied in subsequent cases.
-In _Public Prosecutor v Leong Siew Chor_ [2006] 3 SLR(R) 290 at [87], the High Court reiterated that giving effect to the right of access to counsel entailed balancing the rights of the arrested person against the public interest that crime be effectively investigated.
-On appeal, the Court of Appeal also applied _Jasbir Singh_ , and observed that the fact that an arrested person had been fully co-operative with the police in the course of investigations was, in itself, no basis for granting access as soon as it was sought (see _Leong Siew Chor v Public Prosecutor_ [2006] SGCA 38 at [9]).
-Most recently, in _Muhammad bin Kadar and another v Public Prosecutor_ [2011] 3 SLR 1205, we affirmed the decision in _Jasbir Singh_ , observing that there was no legal requirement that the police permit counsel to be present during interviews with the arrested person while investigations were being carried out (at [57]).
+In _Public Prosecutor v Leong Siew Chor_ <span class="citation">[2006] 3 SLR(R) 290</span> at [87], the High Court reiterated that giving effect to the right of access to counsel entailed balancing the rights of the arrested person against the public interest that crime be effectively investigated.
+On appeal, the Court of Appeal also applied _Jasbir Singh_ , and observed that the fact that an arrested person had been fully co-operative with the police in the course of investigations was, in itself, no basis for granting access as soon as it was sought (see _Leong Siew Chor v Public Prosecutor_ <span class="citation">[2006] SGCA 38</span> at [9]).
+Most recently, in _Muhammad bin Kadar and another v Public Prosecutor_ <span class="citation">[2011] 3 SLR 1205</span>, we affirmed the decision in _Jasbir Singh_ , observing that there was no legal requirement that the police permit counsel to be present during interviews with the arrested person while investigations were being carried out (at [57]).

 33     It is evident from these decisions that the first question in fact pertained to a matter of settled law.
 It was not an open question that had not finally been settled by the apex court or that admitted of continuing difficulty or that called for the discussion or further consideration of alternative views ( _Mohammad Faizal_ at [19], citing with approval the Malaysian Federal Court decision in _A Ragunathan v Pendakwa Raya_ [1982] 1 MLJ 139 at 141).